Shirou2021/Films-Visualization/README.md

 For testing, simply do python3 'name of the file'.py.
 Then the terminal or console will generated .png files, serve as visualizations.

-A quick side note: Due to the size of dataset is relatively small compared to others, hence the pictures that are going to be generated might not look too fancy/good.
+A quick side note: Due to the size of dataset is relatively small compared to others.
+Hence, the pictures that are going to be generated might not look too fancy/good.